Persistent Homotopy Groups of Metric Spaces: Introduction

-In \cite{Letscher:2012:PHK:2090236.2090270} in his study of knots, Letscher considered the scenario in which one is given a filtration $\{X_\epsilon\}_{\epsilon>0}$ of a path connected topological space $X$ and for each $\epsilon,\delta>0$ he considered the group $\pi_1^{(\delta)}(X_\epsilon)$ consisting of equivalence classes of (based) loops contained in $X_\epsilon$ under the equivalence relation stating that two loops in $X_\epsilon$ are equivalent iff there is a homotopy between them which is fully contained in $X_{\epsilon+\delta}$.
+In \cite{Letscher:2012:PHK:2090236.2090270} in his study of knots, Letscher considered the scenario in which one is given a filtration $\{X_\epsilon\}_{\epsilon>0}$ of a path connected topological space $X$.
+For each $\epsilon,\delta>0$, he considered the group $\pi_1^{(\delta)}(X_\epsilon)$ consisting of equivalence classes of (based) loops contained in $X_\epsilon$ under the equivalence relation stating that two loops in $X_\epsilon$ are equivalent iff there is a homotopy between them which is fully contained in $X_{\epsilon+\delta}$.

-In \cite{barcelo2014discrete} Barcel\'o et al. introduced a certain scale dependent notion of discrete homotopy groups associated to metric spaces via the study of $1$-Lipschitz maps from $n$-cubes into the metric space in question.
-Barcel\'o et. al explicitly studied the behaviour of their invariants under scale coarsening.
+In \cite{barcelo2014discrete} Barcelo et al. introduced the notion of \emph{discrete} homotopy groups associated to metric spaces at each given scale $\epsilon$, via the study of $1$-Lipschitz maps from $n$-cubes into the metric space in question.
+Barcelo et al. explicitly studied the behavior of their invariants under scale coarsening.

-In his dissertation \cite{wilkins2011discrete}, Wilkins studies a certain notion of discrete fundamental group which he uses to in turn induce a notion of critical values of a metric space.
-This notion differs from the one introduced in \cite{barcelo2014discrete} in that the respective notions of homotopies between discrete loops are different.
+In his dissertation \cite{wilkins2011discrete}, Wilkins studies a certain notion of the discrete fundamental group, which differs from the one introduced in \cite{barcelo2014discrete} in that the respective notions of homotopies between discrete loops are different.
+In \cite{conant2012discrete} Conant et al. also study the notion of (homotopy) critical spectrum, which is the set of parameter values at which the discrete fundamental groups change up to isomorphism.

 The notion studied by Wilkins originated in work by Berestovskii and Plaut \cite{berestovskii2001covering} in the context of topological groups and subsequently extended in \cite{berestovskii2007uniform} to the setting of uniform spaces.
-In \cite{berestovskii2007uniform} the authors also consider discrete fundamental groups as an inverse system and study its inverse limit.
-See \cite[Page 599, Plaut]{plaut2007equivalent} for a discussion about the relationship between Vietoris-Rips complex and discrete fundamental groups.
+In \cite{berestovskii2007uniform}, the authors also consider discrete fundamental groups as an inverse system and study its inverse limit.

-In \cite[Section 8.1]{blumberg2017universality} Blumberg and Lesnick define persistent homotopy groups of $\R$-spaces (in a way somewhat different from Letscher's) and formulate certain persistent Whitehead conjectures.
-In \cite{batan19van-kampen} Batan, Pamuk and Varli study a certain persistent version of Van-Kampen's theorem for Letscher's definition of persistent homotopy groups of $\R$-spaces.
+In \textsection 8.1 of \cite{blumberg2017universality} Blumberg and Lesnick define persistent homotopy groups of $\R$-spaces (in a way somewhat different from Letscher's) and formulate certain persistent Whitehead conjectures.
+In \cite{batan2019persistent} Batan, Pamuk, and Varli study a certain persistent version of Van-Kampen's theorem, excision, and Hurewicz theorem for Letscher's definition of persistent homotopy groups of $\R$-spaces.